 The U.C.
 Davis Forensic Psychiatry Fellowship provides extensive training in both civil and criminal forensic psychiatry.
 The teaching staff consists of nine psychiatrists with Added Qualifications in Forensic Psychiatry, one forensic psychologist, one forensic neuropsychologist, one family law attorney, one Sacramento County Superior Court Judge, one Sacramento County Associate District Attorney, and one Sacramento County Supervising Public Defender.

 The forensic psychiatry didactic courses include a Landmark Case Seminar, a Forensic Case Seminar (covering criminal, civil, adult and juvenile cases), a Forensic Topics Didactic Seminar, and a Forensic Psychological Testing/Research Seminar.
 Extensive supervision is provided in forensic report writing and testifying in legal settings.
-In addition, in depth training is provided on forensic tools to include risk assessments (PCL-R, HCR-20-V3, VRAG/VRAG-R, COVR, LSI-R), sex offender risk assessments (ABEL, RRASOR, Static-99/99R, Static-2002R, SVR-20), malingering (M-FAST, SIMS, SIRS/SIRS-2, REY 15-Item, TOMM, MSVT, ILK, the b-test, TOMI, MENT), cognitive impairment (MOCA), post-traumatic stress disorder (TSI-2), competency to stand trial (Georgia Court Competency Test, CAI-R, MACCAT – CA, CAST-MR, MRCI), suggestibility (Gudjonsson Suggestibility Scales), juvenile violence risk/amenability to rehabilitation (SAVRY, RSTI, YLS-CMI 2.0, PCL-YV), juvenile sexual violence risk (J-SOAP-II, JSORRAT-II, ERASOR 2.0), and juvenile trial competency (JACI).
+In addition, in depth training is provided on forensic tools to include risk assessments (PCL-R, HCR-20-V3, VRAG/VRAG-R, COVR, LSI-R), sex offender risk assessments (ABEL, RRASOR, Static-99/99R, Static-2002R, SVR-20), malingering (M-FAST, SIMS, SIRS/SIRS-2, REY 15-Item, TOMM, MSVT, ILK, the b-test, MENT), cognitive impairment (MOCA), post-traumatic stress disorder (TSI-2), competency to stand trial (Georgia Court Competency Test, CAI-R, MACCAT – CA, CAST-MR, MRCI), suggestibility (Gudjonsson Suggestibility Scales), juvenile violence risk/amenability to rehabilitation (SAVRY, RSTI, YLS-CMI 2.0, PCL-YV), juvenile sexual violence risk (J-SOAP-II, JSORRAT-II, ERASOR 2.0), juvenile trial competency (JACI), and juvenile trauma (TSCYC).

 The forensic residents receive their clinical training in a wide variety of forensic settings.
 These rotations include training in forensic units at Napa State Hospital, Sacramento County Jail, Sacramento County Superior Court Expert Witness Panel, and consultations with private criminal and civil attorneys.